Elangakurichy

-Elangakurichy is a traditional village in Tiruchirappalli district, in the Indian state of Tamil Nadu, and it is located near Vaiyampatty, Manapparai and Tovarankurichchi.
-It is located almost at the geographic centre of the state, at a distance of 57 kilometres south-west of Tiruchirappalli and 53 kilometres north-east of Dindigul on national highway NH 45.
+Elangakurichy is a traditional village in Tiruchirappalli district, in the Indian state of Tamil Nadu, and it is located near Vaiyampatty, Manapparai.
+It is located almost at the geographic centre of the state, at a distance of 56 kilometres south-west of Tiruchirappalli and 50 kilometres north-east of Dindigul on national highway NH 45.
+Formerly this village is known for its Tobacco manufacturing business by its villages as its the main source of income upto 1980's.
+Majority of the Muslim people living here are Tamil speakers Ravuthars.

 Etymology

 Elangakurichy is believed to have been named sing a pure Tamil word (Elangakurichy = ilanga + Kurinji) which means 'grace or beauty of a mountainous area'.
 The first word ilanga means 'characterized by beauty of movement, style, form, or execution', suggesting taste, ease, and wealth.
 The second word Kurinji means 'Mountainous region'.